praveen-1101/E-commerce_product_page/README.md

 # E-Commerce Product Page
 This is a <strong>responsive and interactive e-commerce product page
 </strong> built using modern web development technologies.
-The page is designed to showcase a product, allow users to view details.<br><br>
+The page is designed to showcase a product, allow users to view details.<br>
+This project is a responsive e-commerce product page designed to showcase clothing items.
+It provides users with an intuitive interface to browse and view products, including their details such as price, size, description, and images.<br>
 ## Features
 The product page is optimized for an exceptional user experience across various devices and screen sizes:<br>
 - **Mobile-Friendly Layout:** Compact navigation, touch-friendly buttons, and vertically stacked components for easy scrolling.<br>